Why Madeira is the perfect island escape

 Unlike many places that were 'settled' during the Age of Discovery, when the Portuguese navigators first landed on Madeira after being blown off course in 1419, there were no indigenous inhabitants.
-Madeira was essentially a blank volcanic canvas, ripe for colonisation.
+Madeira was essentially a blank volcanic canvas.

 Fast forward some 600 years and, today, Madeira is an island oasis with a temperate climate, rocky landscape and abundance of activities from heritage routes to walking trails.

 Given its location, it's no great surprise that there are excellent opportunities for cetacean-watching.
 What you're likely to see depends on when you visit but pilot and sperm whales and bottlenose dolphins are usually spied all year-round.

 Other species of whales including humpback, minke, fin and sei, and dolphins like common, striped and Atlantic-spotted, can be seen at different times of the year.

 The best time is typically between April and October, with May to June and September to October the most likely periods.

 There's a variety of trip types to choose from such as catamaran cruises including food, drinks and the chance to swim, high-speed sea safari excursions and private tours.

 Prepare to be spellbound by the scale of this volcanic island on a visit to Cabo Girão Skywalk.
 This free-to-enter attraction consists of a glass platform jutting out from some of the highest sea cliffs in Europe.

 At 580 m (1,902 ft) above sea level, the skywalk gives you a fantastic view of the southern coastline including Funchal and the neighbouring town of Câmara de Lobos.